sklblockchain-ui/25030303_ZaeimZHD/README.md

 ## Conclusion for Hping3

 Hping3 allows penetration testers to craft and send custom network packets to evaluate system responses and firewall behavior.
 It is useful for low-level network probing and testing port accessibility during reconnaissance.
+This command sends crafted TCP SYN packets to test whether a specific port responds.
+It is useful for evaluating firewall behavior and network accessibility.

 # Tool Comparison and Overall Conclusion